Kubernetes Core Components

 In order to get started with Kubernetes, you should familiarize yourself with the essential concepts that Kubernetes uses to manage the different components of a Kubernetes deployment.
 They include:

-- Nodes: Nodes are servers that host Kubernetes environments.
+Nodes are servers that host Kubernetes environments.
 They can be physical or virtual machines.
 It’s possible to run Kubernetes with just a single node (which you might do if you are testing Kubernetes locally), but production-level deployments almost always consist of multiple nodes.

-- Master vs. worker nodes: Nodes can be either “masters” or “workers.”
+Nodes can be either “masters” or “workers.”
 Master nodes host the processes (like kube-scheduler) that manage the rest of the Kubernetes environment.
 Worker nodes host the containers that power your actual application.
 Worker nodes were known as "minions" in early versions of Kubernetes, and sometimes you may still hear them referred to as such.

-- Pods: Groups of containers that are deployed together.
-Typically, the containers in a pod provide functions that are complementary to each other; for instance, one container might host an application frontend while another provides a logging service.
+Groups of containers that are deployed together.
+Typically, the containers in a kubernetes pod provide functions that are complementary to each other; for instance, one container might host an application frontend while another provides a logging service.
 It’s possible to have a pod that consists of just one container, too.

-- Services: Services are groups of pods.
+Services are groups of pods.
 Each Service can be assigned an IP address and a resolvable domain name in order to make its resources accessible via the network.

-- Clusters: A cluster is what you get when you combine nodes together (technically, a single node could also constitute a cluster).
+A cluster is what you get when you combine nodes together (technically, a single node could also constitute a cluster).
 It’s most common to have one cluster per deployment and, if desired, workloads divided within the cluster using namespaces.
 However, in certain cases you might choose to have multiple clusters; for instance, you might use different clusters for hosting a test and a production version of the same application.
 That way, if something goes catastrophically wrong with your test cluster, your production cluster will remain unaffected.

-- Namespace: You can define namespaces in Kubernetes to separate a Kubernetes cluster into different parts and allow only certain resources to be accessible from certain namespaces.
+You can define namespaces in Kubernetes to separate a Kubernetes cluster into different parts and allow only certain resources to be accessible from certain namespaces.
 For example, you might create a single Kubernetes cluster for your entire company, but configure a different namespace for each department in the company to use to deploy its workloads.
 Generally speaking, using namespaces to divide clusters into virtually segmented parts is better than creating a separate cluster for each unit.